glpi-project/doc/source/modules/assets/phones.rst

 -------

 :doc:`Changes <../assistance/changes>` lists all changes related to a material.
 From this tab, you can't link a change directly, you can do it from **Assistance** > **Changes** > **Items**.
-You can create a new change from this page, which will be linked to the material you have selected.
+You can create a new change from this page, which will be linked to the phone you have selected.

 Links
 -----